UAE Arrival Paperwork Guide | Documents to Translate First

 Planning to bring your spouse or children?

-You'll need birth certificates, marriage certificates, and possibly other civil documents—all translated and attested.
+You will need birth certificates, marriage certificates, and possibly other civil documents: all translated and attested.
 Immigration and visa authorities require certified translations before processing residency and Emirates ID applications.

 Getting these done early avoids delays later.